-Any portable drive will let you store, backup, and transport files.
-But getting the best external hard drive or best portable SSD for your needs is important.
-An external hard drive or SSD is a do-it-all storage device.
-It’s a pocket-friendly gadget that lets you carry huge files (or lots of small ones) between PCs and Android devices, back up essential data, offload footage from your DSLR or drone while on the go and more.
+Any portable drive will let you transport, store and backup files.
+But getting the best portable SSD or best portable hard drive for your specific needs is important.
+An external hard drive or SSD is a do-it-all storage device, a pocket-friendly gadget that you can use to carry huge files (or lots of small ones) between PCs, Macs and Android devices, back up essential data, offload footage from your DSLR or drone while on the go and more.

-But with dozens of models available, how do you know which is the best external drive to buy?
-And should you opt for a faster, more rugged (and more expensive) external SSD instead instead of a hard drive made up of fragile moving parts?
-To help you pick the best portable external drive for your needs, we thoroughly test and review key drives and publish our list of specific recommendations on this page.
+But with dozens of models available, how do you know which is the right external drive to buy?
+And should you opt for a faster, more rugged (and more expensive) external SSD instead of a hard drive made up of fragile moving parts?
+To help you pick the best portable external drive for your needs, we painstakingly test and review dozens of drives and publish our list of specific recommendations of the best portable SSDs and hard drives on this page.

 When shopping for an external drive or SSD, consider the following:

 - Portable Hard Drive or SSD?
 Drives that have spinning storage platters inside are very affordable, with 1TB models often selling for under $50 (£40).
 But they’re also much slower and more fragile than solid-state drives.
 If you don’t need terabytes of storage and you often travel with your drive, a portable SSD is worth paying extra for.
 A portable SSD will also be much faster at reading and writing lots of data.
 But if you need cavernous amounts of external storage, a hard drive is a better option for most, as multi-terabyte external SSDs sell for several hundred dollars, but 4TB portable hard drives can sell for under $100 (£90).